Policy for Determination of Materiality of Events and Information

 The material events and information to be disclosed to the Stock Exchanges are broadly divided into the following categories:

-1. Events and information specified in Para A of Part A of Schedule III of the Listing Regulations (“Para A”) including any amendment thereto, required to be mandatorily disclos.
+1. Events and information specified in Para A of Part A of Schedule III of the Listing Regulations (“Para A”) including any amendment thereto, required to be mandatorily disclosed to the Stock Exchanges.
+These events are mentioned below in brief:

-1. Outcome of the Board meetings held to consider the recommendation / declaration of dividend, buyback of securities, fund raising, increase in capital by issue of bonus shares, reissue of forfeited shares or securities, financial results, voluntary delisting, etc.
+1. Outcome of the Board meetings held to consider the recommendation / declaration of dividend, any cancellation of dividend with reasons thereof, buyback of securities, fund raising, increase in capital by issue of bonus shares, reissue of forfeited shares or securities, alteration of capital including calls, financial results, voluntary delisting, etc.

-5. Shareholders’ Agreements, Joint Venture Agreements, Family Settlement Agreements (to the extent it impacts the management and control of the Company)
+5. Agreements (viz.
+Shareholder Agreement(s), Joint Venture Agreements, Family Settlement Agreements, agreements, (to the extent it impacts the management and control of the Company), agreement(s)/treaty/contract(s) with media Companies) which are binding and not in normal course of business, revision(s) or amendment(s) and termination(s) thereof.

 8. Appointment or discontinuation of share transfer agent